iamvishal345/markdown-previewer/README.md

 ### Markdown Previewer
-This Project is part of Free Code Camp Certification excerises.
+This Project is part of Free Code Camp Certification exercises.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).